 The New Investigator Grant is a prestigious funding opportunity designed to help launch the careers of outstanding researchers who are entering their first phase of an academic appointment.
 The intent is to help the grantee establish his/her laboratory and generate enough preliminary data to support fully competitive research grant proposals in national and international funding competitions.
 Applicants must be within two years of their first academic appointment and in a recognised Canadian institution at the application deadline date, and documentation must be provided from the institution to show that the applicant has been appointed to a salaried position that will continue for the duration of the grant.
 The two year stipulation may be extended if the appointment was interrupted by a significant medical or maternity leave of absence.

-The most favoured applications in the Regular Grants program are those which focus on challenging new directions in research into Alzheimer’s disease and other dementias.
-Principal investigators must hold a position at least equivalent to the rank of Assistant Professor.
+The most favoured applications in the Research Grants program are those which focus on challenging new directions in research into Alzheimer’s disease and other dementias.
+Principal investigators must hold a position at least equivalent to the rank of Assistant Professor with a Canadian University.
 Adjunct professors at or above the level of Assistant Professor are eligible to apply.
 Each grant must designate one principal investigator, who will be the administrative contact; no other principal investigators must be named.

 If College-level review is required, your College will communicate its earlier internal deadlines.

 PI to submit copy of complete application along with OR5 form to: email@example.com

 Applicant must submit directly to the sponsor.
 The ASRP does not accept applications and supporting documents via mail (with the exception of university transcripts).
 All applications and supporting documents must be submitted online through ASC’s Review Room portal.

 If you applied online to the ASRP last year, log in with your previous ID and password.
 The system has autosaved the information you previously submitted and you will not have to fill out the entire application again.